hannah1ee/cse15l-lab-reports/lab05.md

 To fix the issue where the split method only accounts for spaces, as well as doesn't correctly account for empty strings, you should change the split method to account for various other characters you might encounter in text using regex.
 This meant changing the split delimiter from a single space ```" "``` to a regex pattern that matches any non-word character, which could be spaces, punctuation marks, as well as otherr special characters.
 The regex pattern I used for this was ```"\\W+"```, where ```\\W``` matches any non-word character and ```+``` signals one or more occurances of the non-word character.
 I also accounted for empty strings as well as leading or trailing spaces by using ```.trim()``` which gets rid of those leading or training spaces and also added an ```in``` statement for when the string is empty to directly return 0.

+## Part 02 - Reflection

+It was very interesting to learn about how to use ```Vim```, an advanced text editor, because of how much more efficiently I realized I could manipulate text, like insertion and editing commands, as well as navigate the text file.
+It was really fun finding and trying out different shortcuts, like adding numbers before a key to shorten the time that it took to navigate, as well as all the other keybindings that Vim has to offer.
+Practicing how to think in Vim taught me to think how to think about editing text in terms of commands, moreso combinable ones, which was very fascinating.